g-harel/coco/README.md

   -npm-owner string
         List of NPM owners whose packages to query (comma separated).
   -npm-weekly int
-        Show repos if they have this quantity of weekly downloads.
+        Show repos if they have this quantity of weekly downloads. (default 1)

 GitHub traffic can only be collected from repositories that the token grants push access to.
 ```